islandora-deprecated/ansible-role-fcrepo/README.md

-# Ansible Role: Fedora 4
+# Ansible Role: Fedora

 An Ansible role that installs Fedora 4 in a Tomcat 8 servlet container on:

 * Centos/RHEL 7.x
 * Ubuntu Xenial

+This role has been tested with Fedora 4.7.* and 5.*.*.

 ## Role Variables